New York's Museum of Modern Art evacuated after two people were stabbed inside, police say - KESQ

 Patrons at New York City’s Museum of Modern Art were evacuated Saturday afternoon after two employees were stabbed inside the iconic establishment by a man who was involved in two incidents of disorderly conduct at the museum in recent days, police said.

-The employees were stabbed in the back, the collarbone and in the back of the neck and were rushed “within minutes” to a nearby hospital where they received immediate care and are in stable condition, said Deputy Commissioner of Intelligence and Counterterrorism John Miller during a news conference on Saturday evening.
+The two employees were stabbed in the back, the collar bone and in the back of the neck and were rushed to Bellevue Hospital within minutes of the attack.
+They received immediate medical attention and are expected to survive, said Deputy Commissioner of Intelligence and Counterterrorism John Miller during a news conference on Saturday evening.

 “At approximately 4:15 this afternoon, an individual entered the museum, attempted to gain entrance presenting his membership card and was denied entrance because his membership had expired.
 His membership had expired as a result of two incidents involving disorderly conduct here at the museum on two separate dates in recent days,” Miller said.

-“He became upset about not being allowed entrance and then jumped over the reception desk and proceeded to attack and stab two employees of the museum multiple times,” Miller added.
+Miller said upon being denied entrance to the museum, the suspect became angry and then jumped over the reception desk and attacked two museum employees, stabbing them multiple times.

+The NYPD is currently looking for the suspect, described as a 60-year-old White male wearing a black jacket and surgical mask.
+His description was released immediately over division radio units in the area and a search was initiated by units that responded to the vicinity of the scene, according to Miller.

-The suspect, who is a regular at the MoMa, is known to the NYPD and is wanted by the department in connection with two other incidents in Midtown Manhattan where the museum is located, Miller said.
+The suspect, who is a regular at the MoMa, entered the building Saturday with the intention of attending a film at the iconic landmark.
+He is known to the NYPD, Miller said, and is wanted by the department in connection with two incidents that occurred in Midtown Manhattan, where the museum is located, prior to Saturday’s double stabbing.
+The man was caught on video leaving the museum and police have a direction of his flight, he added.

-“The individual involved in this incident is known to us and we are endeavoring to locate this person right now,” Miller said, adding that the suspect was caught on video leaving the museum and police have a direction of his flight.
-The incident is still unfolding and the investigation is in its early stages, police said.
+“The individual involved in this incident is known to us and we are endeavoring to locate this person right now,” Miller said.
+The incident is still unfolding and the investigation is in its early stages, he said.

-The description of the suspect, a White male wearing a black jacket and surgical mask, was released immediately over division radio units in the area and an immediate search was initiated by units that responded to the vicinity of the scene, according to Miller.
+Mayor Eric Adams said he was briefed on the incident on Saturday and his press secretary tweeted that it “appears to be an isolated, criminal incident.”

+“We can report that the two victims are being taken care of at Bellevue Hospital and are expected to survive their injuries,” Adams tweeted.
+“We’re grateful for the quick work of our first responders.”

 In videos shared on social media, dozens of people are seen leaving the museum in a large crowd.